 - Do you provide clear expectations of what you want your agents to achieve?
 Can they define what “success” looks like?

 2. Focus on values and seek feedback.
 With contact center attrition hitting around 20% a year, driving high levels of engagement requires the sustained effort of senior leaders.
 The company values on the wall must be more than just a poster or office art; you must live your values and reward the behavior you want to see.
-Recognize agents based on actions that reflect your company’s values, instead of being based purely on goals or financial results.
+Recognize agent performance based on actions that reflect your company’s values, instead of being based purely on goals or financial results.

 If your contact center does an annual agent engagement survey, consider doing this quarterly for a more timely understanding of employee engagement.
 A survey should be anonymous, short, ask relevant questions, give the opportunity to provide comments, and seek input on what, where, and how to improve.